-We found out that mosaic can be reflected not only by the walls but on the food as well.
-The Mosaic buffet menu is enormous and is in fact one huge mosaic of food.
+Mandarin Buffet is known for its extensive selection of delicate foods and mosaic walls after which the restaurant is named.
+We found out that the mosaic can be reflected not only by the walls but on the food as well.
+The Mosaic buffet menu is enormous and is, in fact, one huge mosaic of food.
 But is this famous buffet in KL truly one of the best?

 The dining room at Mosaic is spacious, full of light and nicely decorated.
 Besides the mosaic walls, the elegant interior reflects hints of Peranakan culture.
-Beyond any doubt, this place fits to satisfy the multicultural environment, which is important in the Peranakan culture.
-Food stations are well arranged and it was easy for us to navigate ourselves.
+Without any doubt, this place fits to satisfy the multicultural environment, which is important part of the Peranakan culture and KLCC area.
+Food stations are well arranged and easy to navigate the hunt for next bite.

 Mosaic Buffet Menu